 Ms. Ana Goytia, Finance Assistant

-Ana holds a B.B.M. in Business Management and a B.L. in Law from the University Carlos III of Madrid.
+Ana holds a Master's degree in Stock Exchanges and Financial Markets from the Instituto de Estudios Bursátiles (IEB), a B.B.M. in Business Management and a B.L. in Law from the University Carlos III of Madrid.

 Mr. Siwoun Jin, Enforcement and Cooperation Advisor